Opelousas native Dr. Lucius Doucet and two children killed in Nashville plane crash

 LSU posted that two of those children, Giselle and Jean-Luc, were on the plane with him and died in the crash as well.
 They were both seniors at LSU who were scheduled to graduate tomorrow.

-A close family source tells KATC that they were on their way to visit his third child, who lives in Louisville, Kentucky.
+A close family source tells KATC that they were going to visit his third child, who lives in Louisville, Kentucky.

 That family source continued to say: